from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass a filename as char *, zero terminated.
-This will make libcurl write all internally known cookies to the specified file when curl_easy_cleanup(3) is called.
-If no cookies are known, no file will be created.
+Pass a filename as a char *, null-terminated.
+This makes libcurl write all internally known cookies to the specified file when curl_easy_cleanup(3) is called.
+If no cookies are kept in memory at that time, no file is created.
 Specify "-" as filename to instead have the cookies written to stdout.
-Using this option also enables cookies for this session, so if you for example follow a location it will make matching cookies get sent accordingly.
+Using this option also enables cookies for this session, so if you for example follow a redirect it makes matching cookies get sent accordingly.

-Note that libcurl doesn't read any cookies from the cookie jar.
-If you want to read cookies from a file, use CURLOPT_COOKIEFILE(3).
+Note that libcurl does not read any cookies from the cookie jar specified with this option.
+To read cookies from a file, use CURLOPT_COOKIEFILE(3).

-If the cookie jar file can't be created or written to (when the curl_easy_cleanup(3) is called), libcurl will not and cannot report an error for this.
-Using CURLOPT_VERBOSE(3) or CURLOPT_DEBUGFUNCTION(3) will get a warning to display, but that is the only visible feedback you get about this possibly lethal situation.
+If the cookie jar file cannot be created or written to (when the curl_easy_cleanup(3) is called), libcurl does not and cannot report an error for this.
+Using CURLOPT_VERBOSE(3) or CURLOPT_DEBUGFUNCTION(3) displays a warning, but that is the only visible feedback you get about this possibly lethal situation.

 The application does not have to keep the string around after setting this option.